UFO conspiracy theories: In religion

 Scholars of religion have identified some new religious movements among the proponents of UFO conspiracy theories, most notably the Nation of Islam, Scientology, and Heaven's Gate.

 Mormon cosmology teaches that the Earth is not unique, but that it is one of many inhabited planets, with each planet created for the purpose of bringing about the "immortality and eternal life" (i.e., the exaltation) of humanity.

 One author observes "there has long been an association between UFOs and The Church of Jesus Christ of Latter-day Saints".

 Theosophists and occultists had long claimed knowledge of extraterrestrial beings.
 In 1946, Meade Layne achieved national notoriety when the wire service carried his claims to be in telepathic communication with people in a space ship.
 Other "contactees" like George Adamski and George Hunt Williamson similarly had backgrounds in Theosophy.
-Guy Warren Ballard, founder of the UFO religion "I AM" Activity, had a background in Theosophist.
+Guy Warren Ballard, founder of the UFO religion "I AM" Activity, had a background in Theosophy.

-In the years following the 1931 Japanese invasion of Manchuria, Nation of Islam founder W.D.
-Fard introduced the concept of The Mother Plane: an apocalyptic Japanese weapon of war.
+In the years following the 1931 Japanese invasion of Manchuria, Nation of Islam founder W. D. Fard introduced the concept of The Mother Plane: an apocalyptic Japanese weapon of war.
 During the ensuing decades, the Mother Plane became identified with UFOs.

 1950s UFO religions included Unarius and the Aetherius Society.
 In the 1950s, L. Ron Hubbard, a pulp fiction author in Raymond Palmer's magazines and a practitioner of Aleister Crowley's Thelema, founded the new religious movement Scientology.
 In the late 1960s, Hubbard began to secretly teach of Xenu, an extraterrestrial who conspired to turn ancient Earth into a prison for immortal souls.
-In the 1970s, UFO religion Raëlism formed; In 2002 the group achieved notoriety for its unverified claims to have performed human cloning.
+In the 1970s, UFO religion Raëlism formed; in 2002 the group achieved notoriety for its unverified claims to have performed human cloning.

 In 1997, rumors spread that a spaceship was trailing the Hale-Bopp comet.
 On March 26, 1997, law enforcement discovered the bodies of the 39 active members of Heaven's Gate religious group.
 They had participated in a coordinated series of ritual suicides, coinciding with the closest approach of Comet Hale–Bopp.
-From 1994 to 1997, UFO religion Order of the Solar Temple was responsible for 74 deaths in a series of mass murder-suicides.